 We are pleased to offer students of the Allamuchy Township School access to the district network, Internet, and Google Suite.
-To gain access to these services, all students must obtain parental permission and must sign and return the attached consent form.
+To gain access to these services, all students must obtain parental permission and must electronically sign and return the consent form within the Parent Portal.
+Please note, students will not be permitted to have access to devices or internet at school until consent is complete.